AndreaNardinocchi/-SETU-Web-Development/README.md

   <li><b>Carl Rogers' Person-Centered Approach</b></li>
 </ul>

-The 2 articles preserve the structure of parent 'Blog' page, although they do not show a hero image and the article layout is a one column only.
+The 2 articles preserve the structure of the parent 'Blog' page, although they do not show a hero image and the article layout is a one column only.
 The 'aside' layout 'Latest articles' is still present on the right end of the page.

 <h2>About me</h2>